Peter

 What advice would you give to a student entering The Chicago School?

-Use the process, don't let the process use you.
+Use the time and process, don't let the time and process use you.
 Each academic and applied experience from day one on campus can serve as a building block in formulating and facilitating your professional identity and expertise.

 Professional Skills